GoogleCloudPlatform/community/tutorials/github-bigquery-npm-packages/index.md

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:
+This tutorial uses billable components of Google Cloud, including BigQuery.

-* Google BigQuery

 ## Before you begin

-1. Select or create a [Google Cloud Platform Console][console] project.
+1. Select or create a [Google Cloud][console] project.
     [Go to the projects page][projects].
 1. Enable billing for your project.
 [Enable billing][billing].